Foe (film): Plot

-After a climactic confrontation with some OuterMore employees, Junior is knocked out.
+After a confrontation with some OuterMore employees, Junior is knocked out.
 He wakes up hog tied on the floor of his guest bedroom, in front of an audience of OuterMore employees.
 Terrance congratulates him, saying that he did very well.
 Junior is confused, then astounded when another man looking exactly like him walks in through the door.
 Terrance introduces the stranger as the real Junior who has just returned from the Installation.
 He explains to the tied-up Junior that he is the duplicate, placed in the home and activated by Terrance’s car headlights during Terrance’s first visit to the house.
 The duplicate refuses to believe this and cries out to Hen for help, but she remains quiet in another room.
 Finally, Hen cannot bear the sound of duplicate Junior’s pleas and she fights through OuterMore security to comfort him.
 She then becomes belligerent, attacking the onlooking OuterMore employees for being cruel to the duplicate.
 Security drags her outside and holds her there.
 Her display of emotion stuns everyone in the room including her husband, the real Junior.
 As the duplicate becomes increasingly distressed, Terrance says, "it’s time for this to end," and shrink wraps him for storage.
 Terrance remarks that this unexpected scientific breakthrough of love between a human and a biomechanical duplicate will be written about for years.

 The real Junior is pleased to be back home again with his wife, but is still a bit disturbed and offended by her display of affection towards his duplicate.
 She tells Junior that the duplicate helped her rediscover her love for her real husband by reminding her what their relationship used to be like.
 She says she regrets him having been shut down but wants to find that dynamic again with the real Junior.
 This angers Junior, who can't understand how she could have felt anything at all for her "fake digital husband."
 Their relationship deteriorates as Hen realizes that the real Junior no longer has the qualities she loved in the duplicate, and maybe never did.

-Eventually, Hen walks out.
-We see her on a bus, narrating that there will only ever be one Hen.
-Terrance comes to the house, leaving his headlights on as Junior allows him inside.
-He sees that before Hen left, she destroyed the piano that the real Junior never allowed her to play.
-That night Hen returns, but has changed – she is affectionate, submissive, and happy.
-She promises she will never leave.
-Junior is slightly wary, but pleased to have his wife back to the way he likes her.
-A few days later, Terrance visits again briefly to check on them.
-Hen greets him warmly and tells him that everything is fine.
-Junior agrees, adding, "things are finally getting back to normal."
+Eventually, Hen walks out, leaving Junior a blank note.
+He attempts to track her down at her work, but cannot find her.
+Terrance comes to the house and sees that before Hen left, she destroyed the piano that the real Junior never allowed her to play.
+That night Hen returns, bathed in headlights from outside, but has changed – she is affectionate, submissive, and happy.
+When Hen reacts to a bug she had seen earlier in the film as if it was the first time, Junior realises she has been duplicated.
+He is slightly wary, but pleased to have his wife back to the way he likes her.
+The real Hen is seen on an airplane, leaving their home behind.